tomclancyya/RoundRobinProject/README.md

 To test this application, there are functional tests available with various scenarios, including:

-- A scenario where a service experiences a slowdown.
+- Scenario where service experiences a slowdown.
-- A scenario where a service becomes unhealthy.
+- Scenario where a service becomes unhealthy.
-- A scenario illustrating the order of services for the Round Robin (RR).
+- Scenario illustrating the order of services for the Round Robin (RR).

 These tests are located in the file: